leonardofaria/leonardofaria.net/content/2020/10/23/best-git-aliases-for-productivity.md

 	authors = !git log --format='%aN <%aE>' | grep -v 'users.noreply.github.com' | sort -u --ignore-case
 ```

 `graph`, `ls`, `ll` and `lds` are useful for history visualization.
-I use a lot `git ll` since it gives me the commit, the changed files and how many lines were modified.
+I use a lot `git ll` since it gives me the commit, the changed files and how many lines were modified, as shown below:

 ![git ll example in the Tailwind CSS repository](/wp-content/uploads/2020/10/git-ll.jpg)